-Included is the AV-20-S (with internal backup battery), two 1/4″ quick connect fittings, mounting screws, and wire harness.
-The harness has all interconnect pins pre-loaded with individually labeled wires.
+Included are the AV-20-S (with internal backup battery), two 1/4″ quick connect fittings, mounting screws, a d-subminiature connector, backshell, and pins.

 Does the Probeless AoA behave exactly like the probed system?Zane Woodson2019-10-08T15:09:31-05:00